 The exact mechanism by which ginger reduces nausea is unknown, but it can be taken in many forms including fresh (you can find the root in the produce section at the grocery store), dried in capsules or as tea, crystallized, or as an ingredient in foods or drinks.
 Most ginger ales, famously given to sick kids with the stomach flu and as a staple on airplanes everywhere, contain much more sugar than ginger.
 In fact many brands don’t contain any actual ginger at all these days, having been replaced years ago with “natural” or artificial ginger flavoring.

-A much better option is ginger tea, made with grated or sliced fresh ginger, or bought in bags as an herbal tea that’s available online and at most health food stores.
+A much better option is ginger tea, made with grated or sliced fresh ginger, or bought in bags as a tea that’s available online and at most health food stores.
 I find the warmth of the tea is soothing to many women experiencing nausea and drinking it in liquid form gets the ginger into your system to start relieving nausea quickly.

 To make a tea from the fresh root, take several thin slices of ginger or about a tablespoon of freshly grated root and add to a cup of hot water.
 Let the tea steep for three to five minutes and add a squeeze of lemon if desired.
 You can also nibble on the slices or gratings themselves after the tea is gone.